sst/sst/examples/api-auth-lambda-authorizer-simple-response/README.md

 $ curl -u admin:password https://xxxxxxxxxx.execute-api.region.amazonaws.com/private
 ```

 Note that the first time you hit the `/private` endpoint with a given username and password, the Lambda authorizer gets invoked to check the credentials.
 The authorization response will be cached for 5 minutes.
-So subsequent requests to `/private` with `foo:password` would fail right away without invoking the authorizer function.
+Subsequent requests to `/private` with `foo:password` would fail right away without invoking the authorizer function.
 Similarly, subsequent requests to `/private` with `admin:password` would bypass the authorizer function.

 ## Commands